aaron-wang/rcube-scan/README.md

 A desktop app using OpenCV that scans and solves 3x3 Rubik's Cubes using a regular webcam!

-- Color detection :small_red_triangle:
+- Supports scanning within seconds
-- Rotation recognition :arrow_right_hook:
+- Recognizes Rubik's cubes on an angle, and far away from the camera
-- Outputs solution :bulb:
+- Outputs the solution afterwards
-- Recognizes square center :white_large_square: AND circle-center cubes :white_circle:
+- Handles both square center and circle-center Rubik's Cubes

 **Scan Demo:**